MinMinis/MinMinis/README.md

 **🐱 Achievements and Activities**

 > 🫅 Top 1 Swinburne Health Hackathon 2022
 >
-> 🏆 Take part in L'OREAL brainstorm 2023
->
 > 🔐 Take part in ASCIS 2023 (Top 39/95 in Quarter Final)